 Diamond and Platinum Weddings and 100th and 105th Birthdays

 The “telegram” as it has become known colloquially may be sent for 100th and 105th birthdays and every year thereafter and for the three wedding anniversaries mentioned as well as for every year thereafter.
-The message can be presented by the Lord-Lieutenant, or one of his Deputy Lieutenants, as the local representative of Her Majesty.
+The message can be presented by the Lord-Lieutenant, or one of his Deputy Lieutenants, as the local representative of His Majesty.

 The congratulatory message may be requested directly from the Anniversaries Office at Buckingham Palace by completion of the appropriate form which can be obtained by clicking on the link for Wedding or Birthday and then sending it to them.